yqcai888/easy_dcase_task1/README.md

 ## Task Description

 The task 1 of DCASE Challenge focuses on Acoustic Scene Classification (ASC), recognizing the environment in which an audio recording was captured, such as streets, parks, or airports.
-For a detailed description of the challenge and this task visit the [DCASE website](https://dcase.community/challenge2024/).
+For a detailed description of the challenge and this task, please visit the [DCASE website](https://dcase.community/challenge2024/).
 The main challenges of this task are summarized as below:
 1. Domain Shift: Unseen devices exist in test set.
 (2020~)
 2. Short Duration: The duration of audio recordings reduced from 10s (\~2021) to 1s (2022\~).
 3. Low Complexity: Limited model parameters (128K INT8) and computational overheads (30 MMACs).
 (2022~)